 STS: Mr. and Mrs. Joan Crawford at Home, Nick Adams 's Godzilla, MGM Pulls Deluxe Trailers

 GOJIRA FINDS A FRIEND IN NICK ADAMS --- Two for pop culture’s scrapheap?
 Snob industry figured Adams for slumming when he traveled (far) east to play opposite Japanese monsters, but Nick grooved with it and publicly said so.
 We admire him the more for helping Frankenstein conquer the world and harnessing astro-menaces.
 I’m mixed up as to Baragon’s placement among Nippon gargantuans, but Nick appears to have worked with him/it, maybe more than once.
 Might Nick Adams have become Toho’s first ongoing imported-from-America star?
 Data is out there no doubt, but I’m not conversant beyond seeing Frankenstein Conquers the World when new in 1966 and forgetting same utterly since.
 More than this one still has surfaced of Nick interacting with others of Toho employ.
-A somewhat portly Godzilla was between battling Mothra (aka “The Thing”) and next seen at loggerheads with Ghidrah, though as I complained before, there seemed no Ghidrah sightings within sixty square miles of me, this making it seem as though monsters from Japan were no longer welcome in Yank theatres.
-A Godzilla lull.
-Was he washed up for keeps?
-Thankfully no … he’s bigger in 2024 than ever based on all-time highest receipts for a latest, plus critic/fan response gone through roofs of enthusiasm.
+A somewhat portly Godzilla was between battling Mothra (aka “The Thing”) and next seen at loggerheads with Ghidrah, though as I complained before, there seemed no Ghidrah within sixty square miles of me, as though monsters from Japan were no longer welcome at N. Carolina theatres.
+A Godzilla plus others lull, washed up for keeps maybe?
+Thankfully no, Destroy All Monsters in eventual offing, my walking out on it in 1968 a guard against having my fourteen-year-old intelligence insulted (oh but to set that right at seventy).
+Godzilla is bigger than ever today based on all-time high receipts for a latest, critic/fandom gone through roofs of enthusiasm.
 Is Nick Adams examining here an actual model they used for filming Godzilla?
 Was there a split between guys wearing the rubber suit and miniatures to be used when the monster stomped on smaller structures?
 It occurs to me that Godzilla has been doing his thing for seventy years now, longer even than James Bond.
 Did Nick Adams divine a future the rest of us missed?
 I choose not to believe his death was deliberate.
 A mystery yes, but aspects suggest it was accidental, or darker, depending on one’s own interpretation of facts.

 MGM MAKES TRAILERS SOMETHING SPECIAL --- Trailers as an art form all their own await recognition yet, but for how many were previews a highpoint of days at the show?
 They all seem identical nowadays … could that be for essentially same personnel assembling the lot?
 Greenbriar wrote of trailers in 2008 with emphasis on collecting them back before most that exist could be accessed online.
 Now we can call up most any title and find, somewhere, its original preview.
 “The Exhibitor” as bugler to the trade did March 12, 1952 coverage of MGM’s focus on two minute promos that in many a circumstance entertained as well as a lead feature.
 “Personalized” pitching often involved stars or support players brought on to share news of an upcoming attraction.
 These had been done from the thirties forward … Bela Lugosi for Mark of the Vampire, the four stars of Libeled Lady together in offscreen antics, lavish trailers a signal to exhibition that no stone would stay unturned where selling was the goal.
 Just as animation had its wing, so too did trailers.
 Sometimes the two would merge, as when cartoonists drew one minute’s length on behalf of Adam’s Rib, a sort of teaser to go out in addition to a longer lure for the 1949 comedy, latter featuring narration by “a Smith named Pete,” a man who habitually found himself funnier than others did, or is it just me?
 However way, Smith surely helped Adam’s Rib, his trailer a curiosity if not a joy listening to.
 This and a plethora of others stream at TCM address.
 One I could not locate however was It’s a Big Country, which has Gary Cooper riding out to his ranch mailbox where word awaits of the 1951 Metro omnibus.
 The preview was around on 16mm, but nowhere now it seems, unless under an Internet stone I have left unturned.